Visit Regional Australia | Bushfire Affected Communities

 The Shoalhaven – NSW

 The Shoalhaven stretches from Kangaroo Valley down to Pebbly Beach, with around 50 towns across the 100km stretch.
-While these towns were all heavily affected by the fires, they’re all essentially open for business.
+Only a few hours drive from Sydney, you can make it a day trip or weekend away.

-Business has been slow to pick up though.
-For opportunistic types, it’s a great time to find a B&B, hotel, or getaway that’s normally booked solid.
+As business has been slow to pick up, for the opportunistic type, it’s a great time to find an inexpensive B&B, hotel, or getaway that’s normally booked solid.
 If you’re a cheese, beer, and wine fan, the Shoalhaven is one of Australia’s richest regions.
 Here are a few places to check out:

 - Berry: One of the gems of the NSW South Coast, Belly’s charm has not been lost.
 Between the beach and the largely still operating dairy country to the west, it’s a great time to get down to Berry on the train.